Territorial Force Nursing Service: First World War

 Military nurses were traditionally required to be unmarried or widowed with no dependents, but the shortage of nurses during the war meant that married women were allowed into the service and single nurses who married were allowed to remain.
 Following the war, most nurses returned to civilian work, and all married nurses were forced to resign from the TFNS.

+Individual nurses

+Here are just a few examples of individual TFNS nurses: